RX0kas/SimpleLib/README.md

-✅ = Test and approuvd
+✅ = Test and works
+🔄 /= under test
 ❌ = Not test

-# ‎class List
+# ‎class List ✅
 It allows you to interact with lists.
 ### enum(list)
 This function displays all the values in the list that you will give.